 It will depend on how your ownership of shares of common stock is registered.
-If your shares are registered in your name with our transfer agent and you do not return your proxy card, your shares will not be represented at the Meeting and will not count toward the quorum requirement unless you attend the Meeting to vote them in person.
+If your shares are registered in your name with our transfer agent and you do not return your proxy card, your shares will not be represented at the meeting and will not count toward the quorum requirement unless you attend the meeting to vote them in person.

-If you own your shares in street name, which means that your shares are registered in the name of your bank, broker or its nominee, your shares may be voted even if you do not provide your bank, broker or other nominee with voting instructions.
-Under NASDAQ rules, your bank, broker or other nominee may vote your shares in its discretion on "routine" matters.
-However, NASDAQ rules do not permit your bank, broker or other nominee to vote your shares on proposals that are not considered routine.
-When a proposal is not a routine matter and your bank, broker or other nominee has not received your voting instructions with respect to such proposal, your bank, broker or other nominee cannot vote your shares on that proposal.
-It is called a "broker non-vote" when a bank, broker or other nominee does not cast a vote for a routine or a non-routine matter.
+If you own your shares in street name, which means that your shares are registered in the name of your bank, broker or its nominee, your shares may be voted even if you do not provide them with voting instructions.
+Under NASDAQ rules, your bank, broker or other nominee may vote your shares in its discretion on routine matters.

+NASDAQ rules, however, do not permit them to vote your shares on proposals that are not considered routine.
+When a proposal is not routine and your broker has not received your voting instructions, your broker cannot vote your shares on that proposal.
+This is called a broker non-vote.

-Please note in the absence of your specific instructions as to how to vote, your bank, broker or other nominee may not vote your shares with respect to the election of the 11 nominees for director.
-Under NASDAQ rules, this matter is not considered routine.
+In the absence of your specific instructions as to how to vote, your broker may not vote your shares in the election of the 10 nominees for director or on the shareholder proposal regarding majority voting in uncontested director elections.
+Under NASDAQ rules, these matters are not considered routine.
 Based on NASDAQ rules, we believe that the ratification of the appointment by the Audit Committee of BDO USA LLP is a routine matter for which brokerage firms may vote on behalf of their clients if no voting instructions are provided.
 Therefore, if you are a shareholder whose shares of common stock are held in street name with a bank, broker or other nominee and you do not return your voting instruction card, your bank, broker or other nominee may vote your shares FOR the ratification of the appointment by the Audit Committee of BDO USA, LLP.
 Please return your proxy card so your vote can be counted.